 But now that we are all adults, these words have a new meaning.
 We indeed want to be the best, but not at catching fictional pocket monsters.
 Instead, if you are reading this, you most likely want to be the greatest solar sales representative the world has ever seen.
 And boy, do we have the perfect blog for you.

 The top 5 tips on How To Become Successful in Selling Solar

 Whether you are an entry-level newbie with limited work experience or a hardened full-time pro, this blog is guaranteed to improve your track record.
-We have included our top tips for becoming the best solar sales consultant around.
+We have included our top tips for becoming the best in selling solar.

 - Remain relevant and up to date

 - Never be afraid to ask for advice

 - Create a buyer persona for your ideal customer

 Much like Clark Kent, we know solar energy is the key to unlocking your inner Superman.
 So, ditch the glasses, loosen the tie, and fasten your cape as we transform you from an average sales associate into your part-time alter-ego, SuperRep.

 1. Stay up to date with the best solar resources

 The world of solar equipment is constantly evolving.
 That is an undeniable fact.
 From the introduction of perovskite solar cells to the creation of solar-powered cars, the face of the industry is unlikely to look the same in a few years.